Jason-CKY/FARM-stack-template/README.md

-# Data Labelling Platform
+# FARM stack developer environment

-This repo contains the source code for a custom data labelling web application.
-It uses the [label-studio frontend library](https://github.com/heartexlabs/label-studio-frontend), with a custom FastAPI backend.
+This repo contains the template code for a FARM (FastAPI, React, Mongo-db) stack for a web application to start off with.

 ## Tech-Stack

 ### Front-end

 Front-end is created using [Create-React-App](https://create-react-app.dev/), with Typescript template.

 ### Back-end